uliwitness/oldiconutil/README.md

 However, iconutil only knows how to generate PNG-compressed icon data, which means that you can't use it to create a Retina icon that will still display properly on Mac OS X 10.5.

+Note: There seems to be a file size limit of some sort on 10.5 as well.
+Adjust the compression to reduce your icon's size if it still doesn't display on 10.5.

 Solution
 --------